Chato's Land Blu-ray Movie

 The posse

-Robert Ryan is one of my all-time favorite American actors and I think that he would have been an incredible addition to the cast of Chato’s Land.
+Robert Ryan is one of my all-time favorite American actors, and I think that he would have been an incredible addition to the cast of Chato’s Land.
 But at the time when screenwriter Gerald Wilson reached out to see if he might be interested in working with him and director Michael Winner, Ryan was already too weak to do the role the former had in mind for him.
 (A year later, in 1973, Ryan died of cancer).
 He could not ride a horse, throw himself on the ground, or even look as tough as the rest of the actors do in Chato’s Land.
-Wilson confirms all of this in a very interesting archival interview that is included on this release, and for hours after I viewed Kino Lorber’s new 2K restoration of Chato’s Land I could not stop thinking just how much more atmospheric it could have been with Ryan playing one of the baddies.
+Wilson confirms all of this in a very interesting archival interview that is included on this release, and for hours after I viewed Kino Lorber’s new 2K restoration of Chato’s Land, I could not stop thinking just how much more atmospheric it would have been with Ryan playing one of the baddies.
 There was something very, very special about Ryan’s appearance and especially his face, and the older he got, the easier it became for the camera to appreciate and reveal it.
 It is very difficult for me to explain precisely what the “it” was.
 All I can say is that it was something that instantly made the characters Ryan played look authentic.
 It did not matter if he was cast to appear in a war drama (Men in War), a brutal film noir (The Set-Up), or an unorthodox western (Day of the Outlaw).
-He always looked great and his characters were awfully difficult to forget.
+He always looked great, and his characters were awfully difficult to forget.

 Now, I don’t want to create the impression that there is a huge void in Chato’s Land that only Ryan could have filled.
-I think that as it is the cast is enormously impressive.
+I think that as it is, the cast is enormously impressive.
 Charles Bronson, Jack Palance, Richard Jordan, Victor French, Simon Oakland, Ralph Waite, and William Watson.
 This isn’t a random cast, folks, which is precisely why Wilson’s recollections of how these men were brought together are so interesting.
 There was a crystal-clear concept of what type of film Chato’s Land should be, meaning how it ought to look, how it ought to move, and who the right actors were to make all of the action and drama in it appear legit.
 I think that Ryan would have made Chato’s Land a masterpiece, but only if Winner had shot it five, maybe six years earlier, when the great actor was still healthy.
 This is a crucial detail that my mind was obviously ignoring immediately after I was done viewing the new 2K restoration of Chato’s Land.

 The current atmosphere of Chato’s Land is still pretty great, too.
 In a lousy bar somewhere in New Mexico, a half-breed (Bronson) kills a prejudiced sheriff before he puts a bullet in his head and shortly after becomes a target for a big posse of bloodthirsty vigilantes.
-Initially, it seems like it is only a matter of time before the half-breed is captured and hanged, but when he lures them into a remote desert region the hunters suddenly become the hunted.
+Initially, it seems like it is only a matter of time before the half-breed is captured and hanged, but when he lures them into a remote desert region, the hunters suddenly become the hunted.

 Bronson looks great in this film, but as odd as it may sound, he does not spend a lot of time before the camera.
 Also, he utters only a couple of lines.
-Of course, this is all done by design because the real star of the film is Mother Nature whose beauty and destructive power are on full display.
+Of course, this is all done by design because the real star of the film is Mother Nature, whose beauty and destructive power are on full display.
 So, the pursuit of vengeance that is at the heart of the film has a dual meaning -- on one hand there is the conflict between Bronson and the vigilantes and all the drama that is fueled by it, and on the other hand there is the conflict between Mother Nature and those that foolishly choose to disrespect it.

 Winner directs with great confidence and precision, but the film does not look tightly controlled.
 In fact, the exact opposite is true.
 As the vigilantes begin tracking down Bronson in the desert region, it feels like anything can happen.
 The fluid nature of the hunt and the fantastic visuals create a truly special atmosphere.